Moldova and the Russo-Ukrainian war: Airspace

-Missile incidents
+Missile and drone incidents

-On 31 October, a Russian missile, shot down by Ukrainian air defence systems, crashed into Naslavcea, a village in Moldova.
+On 31 October 2022, a Russian missile, shot down by Ukrainian air defence systems, crashed into Naslavcea, a village in Moldova.
 No casualties were reported but windows of several residential houses were shattered.
 Moldovan authorities strongly condemned the renewed wave of attacks.

-On 5 December, a missile once again fell into Moldovan territory.
+On 5 December 2022, a missile once again fell into Moldovan territory.
 The Ministry of Internal Affairs of Moldova announced that it was found by the Moldovan Border Police in an orchard close to the city of Briceni.
 Due to this, patrolling intensified and the alert level was raised in the areas of Briceni and Ocnița.
 Russian military expert Alexei Leonkov said that this event was similar to the one that had occurred in Poland previously and that in both cases it was a missile originating from a S-300 missile system.

-On 14 January, Moldovan border police found missile debris in Larga, Briceni District.
+On 14 January 2023, Moldovan border police found missile debris in Larga, Briceni District.
 Specialists carried out "controlled detonations" of the debris.

-On 10 February, Moldovan police found missile debris once again in Larga.
+On 16 February 2023, Moldovan police found missile debris in Larga once again.
+This was the fourth time a missile or its debris hit Moldova.

+On 25 September 2023, a missile crashed into Chițcani, for the first time in Moldovan territory controlled by Transnistria.

+On 11 February 2024, fragments of a Russian drone were found in the village of Etulia.
+It was suspected to have crashed in Moldova after being shut down by Ukrainian air defense forces.
+A Russian attack with drones against Ukraine's Izmail Raion had taken place earlier on the night of 9 to 10 February.
+On 17 February, fragments of a Russian drone were again found in Etulia Nouă.
+This happened again on 4 April, when the wreckage of a Russian drone was found again near Etulia following a Russian attack against Ukraine with drones the previous night.

 Energy

 In 2022, Moldova suffered its worst energy crisis since its independence.
 In early October, Ukraine ceased its electricity exports to Moldova following the destruction of part of Ukraine's electricity system as a result of a mass bombing campaign of Ukrainian civilian and energy infrastructure by Russia.
 On 24 October, this provoked an electricity deficit in the country.
-Parts of Moldova were in blackouts due to Russian shelling of Ukrainian energy infastructure.
+Parts of Moldova were in blackouts, for short periods, due to Russian shelling of Ukrainian energy infrastructure.
+Moldova began importing electricity from Romania.